jaym-01/RISCVCPU/statements/Liam.md

 ```

 ### two way set associative cache
-I wrote the entire first draft and Jay and John wrote the write part and add to top.
+I wrote the entire first draft and Jay and John wrote the write part and add to top based on this draft.
 This repository contains code for updating a RAM array based on certain conditions.
 The provided code snippet focuses on the scenario when a cache miss (`Hit == 1'b0`) occurs, and data needs to be fetched from the main memory.The 2-way set-associative cache demonstrated a significant reduction in cache conflicts compared to a 1-way set-associative cache.
 This was particularly evident in scenarios with high memory contention.
 Implementing a two-way set-associative cache involves creating modules and data structures to represent the cache and its operations

 **Code Logic**